-The History channel also has a pretty well-known series called Clash of the Gods.
-It featured stories about Zeus, Perseus & Medusa, Odysseus, Hercules etc. that is really good.
-You can watch a number of the episodes for free on YouTube, although this series isn’t appropriate for kids, but parents are looking for something to watch it’s pretty good.
+The History Channel also has a pretty well-known series called Clash of the Gods.
+It featured stories about Zeus, Perseus & Medusa, Odysseus, Hercules, etc. that is good.
+You can watch several episodes for free on YouTube, although this series isn’t appropriate for kids, parents are looking for something to watch it’s pretty good.

 If you have any Greek Mythology books or sites that you love, let us know in the comments below.

-Geography, in the very broadest terms, is the study of the Earth’s landscapes, people, places and environments.
-Kids love to learn about the world, and these days there are some really interesting ways to help take your kids on a fun journey around the globe without ever leaving your living room.
-So if you are looking to spark an interest in this amazing world of ours, look no further, because we have found 19 super cool resources that your kids should know about.
+Geography, in the very broadest terms, is the study of the Earth’s landscapes, people, places, and environments.
+Kids love to learn about the world, and these days there are some exciting ways to help take your kids on a fun journey around the globe without ever leaving your living room.
+So if you are looking to spark an interest in this fantastic world of ours, look no further, because we have found 19 super cool resources that your kids should know about.

 Best Geography Websites for Kids

-Obviously an easy way to get kids interested in the world is through a fun website, (since most kids will take any chance to be online that they can get).
+An easy way to get kids interested in the world is through a fun website (since most kids will take any chance to be online that they can get).
 Here are a few of our favorites:

-- Global Trek is a fun site from Scholastic that let kids plug in travel destinations and it brings up information for the countries that the child enters.
+- Global Trek is a fun site from Scholastic that lets kids plugin travel destinations, and it brings up information for the countries that the child enters.
 It’s pretty basic, but fun to use.

 - Google Earth is an incredible tool for kids.
 It lets them go anywhere on Earth using satellite imagery, maps, terrain, 3D buildings, from into space to the depths of the oceans.

-- Geography for Kids is another great educational site that has fun facts, free games, interesting experiments, science fair projects, cool quizzes, and videos.
+- Geography for Kids is another great educational site that has fun facts, free games, exciting experiments, science fair projects, cool quizzes, and videos.

-- National Geographic has a bit of a lock on the kids market as far as geography goes, but their books are generally really great for kids.
-There are a lot to choose from; two that I like are the National Geographic Kids Beginner’s World Atlas and National Geographic Kids World Atlas.
-Both are written in the typical Nat Geo Kids style which is lots of colourful pictures and interesting facts broken down into short paragraphs that are easy for kids to read.
+- National Geographic has a bit of a lock on the kid’s market as far as geography goes, but their books are generally really great for kids.
+There is a lot to choose from; two that I like are the National Geographic Kids Beginner’s World Atlas and National Geographic Kids World Atlas.
+Both are written in the typical Nat Geo Kids style, which is lots of colorful pictures and interesting facts broken down into short paragraphs that are easy for kids to read.

 - A Child’s Introduction to the World: Geography, Cultures, and People is another book in a fantastic series.
-This book is for kids ages 9 to 12 and it covers: hemispheres, latitude and longitude, continental drift, map notation, landforms, population density, Each section has a different continent, and includes information about climates and biomes, mountain ranges and bodies of water, people and cultures, governments and industries, wildlife, and much more.
+This book is for kids ages 9 to 12.
+It covers: hemispheres, latitude, and longitude, continental drift, map notation, landforms, population density, Each section has a different continent, and includes information about climates and biomes, mountain ranges and bodies of water, people and cultures, governments and industries, wildlife, and much more.

-One of the best TV shows that I have come across that help kids learn about the world is Are We There Yet?
+One of the best TV shows that I have come across that helps kids learn about the world is, Are We There Yet?
 It is a short show (each episode is about seven minutes long) that has a brother and sister who travel around the world learning about different cultures and countries.

-Another show that everyone loves, but it is short of showing its age is Where in the World is Carmen Santiago.
-Just in case you aren’t familiar with Carmen Santiago, it is educational franchise that has computer and video games, a television series, and books that teach kids about geography.
-If you are feeling nostalgic you can watch many of the episodes on YouTube.
+Another show that everyone loves, but it is short of showing its age, is Where in the World is Carmen Santiago.
+Just in case you aren’t familiar with Carmen Santiago, it is an educational franchise that has computer and video games, a television series, and books that teach kids about geography.
+If you are feeling nostalgic, you can watch many of the episodes on YouTube.

 Free Online Geography Games